SleepyMorpheus/gotenberg_pdf/README.md

 ## Features

+### TLS / HTTPS

 By default there is no support for HTTPS.
 If you need TLS, you can enable it by adding one of the following features to your `Cargo.toml`:

  - `rustls-tls` - Enables TLS / HTTPS support using the `rustls` library.
  - `native-tls` - Enables TLS / HTTPS support using the native system TLS library.

+### HTTP/2

+By default there is no HTTP/2 support.
+HTTP/2 support can be enalbed with the `http2` feature.
+Even with the feature enabled, HTTP/2 will not be selected unless connecting over HTTPS.
+If you need HTTP/2 over plain HTTP, you need to make use of [`Client::new_with_client`] and [`reqwest::ClientBuilder::http2_prior_knowledge`].

-Additional features:
+### Additional features

   - `stream`   - Enables the streaming client to stream generated PDFs directly to disk or other destinations.
+  - `blocking` - Enables the blocking client for use without tokio or another async runtime.
   - `zeroize`  - Enables zeroizing sensitive data in the client.
 Enabled by default.